mdmasum-shuvo/Asteroid-Radar-App/README.md

 https://api.nasa.gov/

-In order to run the app, you need an API Key which is provided for you in that same link, just fill the fields in the form and click Signup.
+In order to run the app, you need an API Key which is provided for you in that same link, just fill the fields in the form and click Signup. save the api key in your local.properties folder as `api_key="you api key"
 ## Dependencies

 The most important dependencies used are: